 Some of the Workers Compensation programs available at Great West are listed below.

-Guaranteed cost plan.
-A guaranteed cost plan is a Workers’ Compensation insurance policy that is not subject to adjustment due to losses that occur during the policy term.
+A guaranteed cost plan is a Workers Compensation insurance policy that is not subject to adjustment due to losses that occur during the policy term.

-Retrospective rating plans.
-A retrospective rating plan is a workers’ compensation insurance policy that makes a subsequent adjustment to premium, after policy expiration, based on losses generated during the policy period.
-It is a great alternative in states not allowing a large deductible plan.
-The adjustment can fluctuate within set parameters, based on the losses generated during the policy period.
-The retrospective rating plan period can be one or three years long with adjustments continuing annually until all claims are paid.
+A retrospective rating plan is a Workers Compensation insurance policy that makes a subsequent adjustment to premium, after policy expiration, based on losses generated during the policy period.
+It is a great alternative for insureds in states that do not allow large deductible plans.